Adjudica.AI — Glass Box Solutions, Inc.

 Our Commitment: "AI hallucinates.
 Adjudica doesn't." — This is our goal, not a guarantee.

-AI "hallucination" refers to AI generating plausible-sounding but incorrect or fabricated information.
+AI "hallucination" refers to AI generating plausible-sounding but incorrect or fabricated information — a WCAB case citation that does not exist, a Labor Code section with the wrong content, a QME finding attributed to the wrong doctor.
 Our "Hover to Source" system significantly reduces this risk by grounding AI outputs in verifiable sources.

 However: